kheller18/data-structures-algorithms/questions/CSS.md

      + margin-bottom
      + margin-left
      + margin property by itself has the values as:
        + auto – The browser auto-calculates the margin while we use this.
-     + length – The value of this property can be in px, pt, cm, em etc. The values can be positive or negative.
+       + length – The value of this property can be in `px`, `pt`, `cm`, `em`, etc. The values can be positive or negative.
        + % – We can also give percentage value as margin to the element.
        + inherit – Using this property, the margin properties can be inherited from the parent elements.
    + The padding property is used for generating the space around the element’s content and inside any known border.
 Padding does not allow negative values.
 The padding also has sub-properties like:
      + padding-top
      + padding-right